subos2008/binance-tool/README.md

 - not all awaits are wrapped in try/catch: fix bug - doesn't exit:
 - remove async_error_handler (sentry)
 - update base_amount_held even if order is not 100% complete (i.e. stops out during fill/target_drain and better if restarting?)
+- elements:
+  1. managing the exiting orders and changing state (placing stop orders) when trades complete
+  1. the initial buy order: create immediately or monitor price for soft_entry
+  1. swapping between stop and target orders as the price tracks about.
+If this could be somewhat independent of the checks for orders completing we could handle partial orders much better.
+Maybe even rabbitMQ has events for helping.

 ```
 Available to invest: 0.01178127 USDT